 You can now immediately visualize and analyze your applications’ largest contentful paint, first input delay, and cumulative layout shift.
 If your site unexpectedly slows down or crashes, frontend engineers can find the problem and dive deeper into the issue without context switching.

 We understand the vigilance needed to maintain high page availability.
 With New Relic relevant insights and signals natively in the UI, it’s easy for you to reduce your mean time to resolution (MTTR) and keep a finger on the pulse of your key performance metrics.

 The new Web Vitals browser monitoring experience exposes the best and worst performing pages, so you have the right context and can minimize mean time to detect (MTTD) during outages.
 You can mark pages as favorites and drill down into details on the best and worst performing sites.
 You can also filter by each Web Vital to scope your work.

 View user traffic across devices

 Additionally, you can now view all front-end traffic filtered straightaway by three device types: desktop, mobile, and tablet.
-You can also narrow down these results further by filtering by Core Web Vitals and other metrics.
+You can also narrow down these results further by filtering by Web Vitals and other metrics.

 This is particularly useful as you debug and optimize your front-end experiences, because you can analyze more granular data.
 For example, you might see whether Firefox or Chrome contribute to higher page load time when your application is accessed on desktop.
 Being able to pinpoint this information, without any coding required, can significantly reduce your mean time to detection and resolution.